gh0st-bit/PhishNet/phisnet/universal-setup-guide.md

 2. **Check Dependencies**
    - Ensure Node.js is installed
-   - Verify PostgreSQL and Redis services are running
+   - Verify PostgreSQL service is running

 3. **Port Conflicts**
    - If port 3000 is already in use: